oVirt/ovirt-site/source/feature/unrestricted-network-names.html.md

 1.  ovirt-engine-shell should be able to list the `brXXXXXXXXXXXXX` name per each network.
 A script built upon it (using grep, possibly) would be abole to map a `brXXXXXXXXXXXXX` name into the visible name of its owning network.
 2. Make it possible to look a network up based on its vdsm_name (`brXXXXXXXXXXXXX`) in the network tab and in via the search box
+3. Let users control `vdsm_name` of a network before any running VM is using it.
+The user may choose a more human-friendly name for the bridge.
-3. Another possible remedy is to expose visible_name to the host when setting or changing a network via `setupNetwork`.
+4. Another possible remedy is to expose visible_name to the host when setting or changing a network via `setupNetwork`.
 The human-visible name would be persisted as comments on the local host, and would be available for inspection by debuggers.

 #### Documentation / External references